 If you do nothing will the issue you are avoiding eventually destroy you?
-Addictions will, mounting debt will.
+Addictions will, a mounting debt will.
 Unhealthy lifestyles, like smoking, will eventually shorten or end your life.
 Doing nothing should never be an option.

 Unhealthy habits like addictions can never be overcome by sitting passively and resisting the urges.
 As a counselor, I don’t try to take an unhealthy behavior away from someone, which leaves them empty and hurting.
 Instead, we try to find something desirable, worthy and uplifting to replace the burden the client is trying to put down.